sd17spring/sd17spring.github.io/_assignments/mini-project-4-interactive-visualization.md

 The first thing you will need to do is to get some data.
 Here are some
 sources:

-1. **The 538:** Nate Silver's website on data-driven journalism.
+1. **Fivethirtyeight:** Nate Silver's website on data-driven journalism.
 They have a [github repo](https://github.com/fivethirtyeight/data) with data they use in their articles!
 2. National Survey of Family Growth: Allen has a lot of examples that uses this database.
 To get started fork Allen's [ThinkStats2 repository](https://github.com/AllenDowney/ThinkStats2).
 3. [Data.gov](http://data.gov/): a massive repository of data provided by the U.S. government.
 4. A [very comprehensive](https://github.com/caesar0301/awesome-public-datasets) listing of sources for open data.
 5. IBM's [Big Data for Social Good Challenge](http://ibmhadoop.challengepost.com/details/data)
-6. Make your own dataset using Pattern (you should know how to do this from the last project).
+6. Make your own dataset using text mining (you should know how to do this from the last project).
 7. ??? (the possibilities are endless, e-mail us if you find an awesome trove of data that you think the class should know about post it to Piazza).

 Once you have the data you'll want to think about how you might using